neunato/sani.js/readme.md

 ## To do

 - Cache canvas arc paths and draw images.
-- Start juggling in the middle of a siteswap (optionally?).
 - Create and hook up a space time diagram.
 - GIF exporting.
 - Throw value labels.